 The mean temperature required for the insect's flight height of 1 metre is 12 C, and flight height increases with temperature.
 However, increases in relative humidity can reduce flight heights and dispersal distances.

 Predators, parasites and diseases have important roles in regulating insect pest populations.
 Extensive sampling of canola fields in southern Alberta and Saskatchewan from 2001 to 2006 revealed a total of 15 parasitoid species attacking the weevil, representing 5 families of Hymenoptera.

-The dominant natural enemy fauna of cabbage seedpod weevil on the prairies is composed of a group of 14 species of larval ectoparasitoids, with more than 90 per cent of all parasitism inflicted by the pteromalids Trichomalus lucidus (Walker), Chlorocytus sp., and Pteromalus sp. and the Eulophid Necremnus tidius (Walker).
+The dominant natural enemy fauna of cabbage seedpod weevil on the prairies is composed of a group of 14 species of larval ectoparasitoids, with more than 90% of all parasitism inflicted by the pteromalids Trichomalus lucidus (Walker), Chlorocytus sp., and Pteromalus sp. and the Eulophid Necremnus tidius (Walker).

-Parasitism of cabbage seedpod weevil larvae increased from 0.1 per cent in 2002 to 5.0 per cent in 2004, and increased further from 2004 to 2005, but total parasitism was usually less than 15 per cent.
+Parasitism of cabbage seedpod weevil larvae increased from 0.1% in 2002 to 5.0% in 2004, and increased further from 2004 to 2005, but total parasitism was usually less than 15%.
 To date, the effect of biological control agents on cabbage seedpod weevil populations in western Canada has been minimal.

 In Europe and the United States, parasitic wasps are effective for reducing both adult and larval weevil populations (Figure 8).
 The most important species are Microctonus melanopus, a wasp that parasitizes adult weevils, and Trichomalis perfectus, a wasp that attacks weevil larvae within the pods.

 Figure 8.
 Parasitic wasp of cabbage seedpod weevil adults